asmagill/hammerspoon_asm/README.md

 The last commit where I paid much attention to compatibility between the two is probably found at https://github.com/asmagill/hammerspoon_asm/tree/270924f390a50fda9c2ae0e1910efaf588ffbac6, if there is still an interest.
 Everything after this has been Hammerspoon focused and it's time for me to make a clean break.

 ### Sub Modules (See folder README.md)
-The following submodules are located in this repository for organizational purposes.
-Installation instructions for each will be given in the appropriate subdirectory.

 The modules which have not already been supplanted or removed or deemed dead ends can presently be found in 'wip/' -- this will be undergoing a reorganization and I'm not sure yet what the final layout will be.
 I am moving towards a model where you can clone this repository and then just type `make install` in the directory of any module you want to try out (and conversely, `make uninstall` to remove any you find you don't use or that later get added into something else or the Hammerspoon core).

 ### Documentation